 - Local residents and their representatives

-- Local community, cultural and entertainment organisations

 - Holders of various licences for premises in the Borough who will be affected by it

 - Hertfordshire Constabulary

 - Hertfordshire Fire & Rescue Service

 - Hertfordshire Trading Standards

+- Hertfordshire Public Health

 - Hertfordshire Local Safeguarding Children Board

 - Watford Community Safety Partnership

 - The Home Office

 - Watford Business Improvement District

+- Economic Development team of Watford Borough Council

+- Development Management of Watford Borough Council

-- One Watford
+- Environmental Health of Watford Borough Council

-Our consultation was conducted between 6th July 2018 and 17th August 2018, during which time we wrote to:
+Our consultation was conducted between XX July 2023 and XX August 2023, during which time we wrote to:

-- 20 residents' associations;
+- XX residents' associations;

-- 329 licensed premises;
+- XXX licensed premises;

-- over 450 residents within the town centre;
+- over XXX residents within the town centre;

-- over 1000 residents within the Sensitive Licensing Areas;
+- over XXXX residents within the Sensitive Licensing Areas;

-- all 36 local ward councillors; and
+- all XX local ward councillors; and

 - the statutory responsible authorities.

-We placed details on our website and a public advertisement, and issued a press release which was published in the Watford Observer on 6th July 2018.
+We placed details on our website and a public advertisement, and issued a press release which was published in the Watford Observer on XX July 2023.

-It was approved by the full Council - the Licensing Authority - on 16th October 2018.
+It was approved by the full Council - the Licensing Authority - on 17 October 2023.